PRL-PRG/prl-prg.github.io/people.md

     title: Bursar and Project Manager
     email: dana.tomaskova@fit.cvut.cz
     bio:
-    - Joined Czech Technical University, 2020
+    - Joined Czech Technical University, 2019
-   # note: "I am the first point of contact for any issues or discrepancies arising from anywhere.
-My work is to prepare, coordinate, control such matters as budget, reports and various issues linked to the project.
-My goal is to give others as much space as possible to concentrate on their research work."
+    - Joined the Faculty of Information Technology, 2020
+    note: "I'm your first contact with the lab.
+I am responsible for management, projects, budget, finance and administration.
+Just everything so that my colleagues can focus on their research work undisturbed."
 ---